kluctl/www-kluctl.io/content/en/docs/kluctl/deployments/hooks.md

 waits for the hook resources to become "ready".
 Readiness is defined [here](./readiness.md).

 It is possible to disable waiting for hook readiness by setting the annotation `kluctl.io/hook-wait` to "false".

+## Hook Annotations

+More control over hook behavior can be configured using additional annotations as described in [annotations/hooks](./annotations/hooks.md)